skapral/puzzlerbot/README.md

 ## How to create a puzzle

 Puzzles are placed in issue or pull request comments in GitHub.
-Once the issue of pull request is closed, `@puzzlerbot` scans its comments for puzzles and creates one GitHub issue per puzzle.
+Once the issue or pull request is closed, `@puzzlerbot` scans its comments for puzzles and creates one GitHub issue per puzzle.
 One comment may have at most one puzzle.
 To make `@puzzlebot` properly recognize your puzzles, follow conventions described in this section.